 The researchers concluded that RFID tags were ideal for life-sciences specimen tracking, durable even in extreme test conditions.
 They suggested adding bar code labels as a back-up for dry-autoclave and chemical conditions, but emphasized the tags’ 100% tolerance for heat and cold – conditions that are common in many testing and bio-archiving processes, as well as pharmaceutical manufacturing and healthcare cryostorage.

 What does this mean for other RFID applications?
 In more standard conditions – offices, warehouses, retail and manufacturing operations – RFID functions flawlessly.
-And for lab settings with extreme conditions, RFID is a valuable tool for maintaining data integrity.
+And for with extreme conditions, RFID is a valuable tool for maintaining data integrity.

 Scientists value accuracy, but they’re not the only ones.
 Every business relies on accurate information, no matter the circumstances, the products, or the services.
 RFID delivers, every time.